piotr1204Essex/piotr1204Essex.github.io/big_data.md

 - [Link to the Executive Summary](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/Executive%20Summary.pdf)

+My evaluation of the final project vs the initial proposal is that we learned a lot from the feedback provided and have made our executive summary much more critical.
+We have clearly outlined all of the pros and cons of the solution, which I believe allows for making more informed decision by a client.
+We have also provided a clear documentation (in appendices) to all of the tables that we propose our client should have.
+Overall, I believe that we have made improvements and learned from the feedback we received after the initial proposal was submitted.
+I was extremely glad seeing all of the team cooperate and improve the points that we were marked down for.

 References:

 Sarkar, T. & Roychowdhury, S. (2019) Data Wrangling with Python.
 1st ed.
 Packt.